Hudson Hornet: 1951

-In 1954, power output was increased from 145 to 170 hp.
 The engine was also capable of far more power in the hands of precision tuners, including Marshall Teague, who claimed he could get 112 mph from an AAA- or NASCAR-certified stock Hornet, as well as Hudson engineers who developed "severe usage" options (thinly disguised racing parts).
 The combination of the Hudson engine with overall road-ability of the Hornets, plus the fact the cars were over-designed and over-built, made them unbeatable in competition on the dirt and the very few paved tracks of the 1950s.

 Hudson Hornet 1951 model year production totaled 43,666 units.